Pine Grove Iron Works

-The Pine Grove Iron Works was a southcentral Pennsylvania smelting facility during the Industrial Revolution.
+The Pine Grove Iron Works was a smelting facility in southcentral Pennsylvania during the Industrial Revolution.
 The works is notable for remaining structures that are historical visitor attractions of Pine Grove Furnace State Park, including the furnace stack of the Pine Grove Furnace.
 The site was listed on the National Register of Historic Places on April 13, 1977 for its significance in architecture and industry.
 It includes seven contributing buildings, two structures, fourteen sites, and two objects.

 Geography

 The works occupied the small area around the furnace stack a "quarter of a mile from the" quarry.
 Notable geographic points near the works include the Mountain Creek distributary point for the furnace water race on the west, the wash race distributary point from Tom's Run (north), and the confluence of the furnace's water race with the creek (east).
 Also to the east and southeast were the railroad bridge over the creek and the "east workings" with the limestone quarry ("flux ... pit 250'x75'x50' deep" in 1891) and Pine Grove bank No. 1.